awech/enveloc/docs/installation.rst

 If you do not have either a miniconda or anaconda installation you can follow the |conda-install| instructions.
-Once anaconda (or miniconda, my preference) is installed, create a new conda environment with the following:
+Once anaconda (or miniconda, my preference) is installed, create a new conda environment with Python v3.8 and cartopy (I had troubles installing cartopy without anaconda) with the following:

 .. code-block:: bash

-    conda create -n enveloc python=3.8 numpy obspy=1.2.2 cartopy scikit-learn utm
+    conda create -n enveloc python=3.8 cartopy

 Next activate that environment by calling: